 Now you have a problem.
 What happened?
 Are 47% of the kids in the state just stupid?
 Did all those teachers whose kids passed the previous test in the high 90′s suddenly get dumb?
 Or did the company writing the test screw up?
-Did they take your direction about academic rigor a little too seriously and write a test that is unrealistically difficult?
-You know that for the very idea of one-size-fits-all testing to be viable,every student in the state has to be above average; they all have to be capable of passing the test in the best Lake Woebegonian sense.
+Did they take your direction about academic rigor a little too seriously and write an unrealistically difficult—rigorous–test?
+You know that for the very idea of one-size-fits-all testing to be viable, every student in the state has to be above average; they all have to be capable of passing the test in the best Lake Woebegonian sense.

 And when the parents of that failing 47% realize what’s going on, and know full well their kids didn’t get stupid over the summer, nor did their teachers, there is going to be hell to pay.
 The public will put up with only so much stupidity, deception and corruption.

 What this means in the classroom is the smartest kids will spend months bored to death, learning little or nothing.
-Most of the kids, the average, will learn how to pass the test, but will spend somewhat less time being bored senseless, and will learn far, far less than they could if the individual development of each and every kid–education–was the point.
-And the kids who need months of repetitious drill will get that drill, and will pass tests they could not have otherwise passed.
+Most of the kids, the average, will learn how to pass the test.
+They will spend somewhat less time being bored senseless, and will learn far, far less than they could if the individual development of each and every kid–education–was the point.
+And the kids who need months of repetitious drill will get that drill, and will pass tests they could not have otherwise passed—if they care about that and pay attention.
 Of course, they’ll graduate from high school knowing mostly how to pass those specific tests and little else.
 But the education bureaucracy will continue to grow and amass political power, making it highly unlikely anyone will ever be able to reduce its budget or size–some will even get bonuses for their excellence(!?)–and politicians who built careers on “doing something about education” will continue to do something to citizens and their children.

 But aren’t high stakes, mandatory tests good for something?
 That depends upon your point of view and how much of other people’s money you’re willing to spend.
 They’re great for educrats and politicians.
 For teachers, they’re good for nothing.
 These tests produce nothing more than a single test score, one bit of data.
 If the test was properly designed and written, that bit of data might indicate some degree of mastery of some generalized material, but they don’t tell competent teachers anything they didn’t know many months earlier.

 Educrats and politicians will tell you that the data is enormously valuable because it allows everyone to compare the performance of schools, and school districts, and states, and…yeah.
-If you’re making toasters, perhaps.
+If you’re making toasters, that information is perhaps valuable.
 People are a bit more complex.